uqlibrary/technology-training/R/reports/reports.md

 That is particularly useful if you want to define a default size for all your figures, for example.

-Here is an example of options you might use in your YAML header:
+Here is an example of “execute” options you might use in your YAML
+header:

+    ---
     title: "My Report"
     execute:
       echo: true
       message: false
       warning: false
+    ---

 That would make sure that, by default: